 6. Top three destinations?

-Keep up with the latest with 360 cameras and photos and video by joining Insta360’s user group on Facebook and signing up for the Insta360 community mailing list.
+Keep up with the latest with 360 cameras and photos and video by joining Insta360’s user group on Facebook.
 Visit our blog to find out new ways 360 cameras are being utilized.